 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This type of low-carb breakfast casserole is a great breakfast option low-carb or low-glycemic diet plans or for any phase of the South Beach Diet.
-Add a small green salad and make this for lunch or a light dinner.
+This type of low-carb breakfast casserole is a great breakfast option for any low-carb or low-glycemic diet plan or for any phase of the original South Beach Diet.

 Find More Recipes Like This One: